Can I still rent DVDs from Netflix?

 Recent changes in offerings to several major streaming services, like HBO Max, have created renewed conversation about streaming vs. physical media.
 In the wake of an announced merger with the Discovery+ streaming service, several movies and shows disappeared from HBO Max, including the Seth Rogen vehicle “An American Pickle” and the teen romcom “Moonshot.”

-Additionally, with each new month of the year, a slate of several streaming options are removed and replaced with others across all services.
+Additionally, with each new month of the year, a slate of several streaming options is removed and replaced with others across all services.

 While DVDs and BluRays may seem antiquated to some, the discs have never really gone away.
 New movies and TV shows are still released on discs each week, often with exclusive commentaries, features and supplemental materials.